Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 9. Inflate the tube just enough to give it some body; this will help you avoid pinching it with your spoons.

-10. Inflate it too much, though, and you won’t be able to drop the tire into the rim when you need to.
+10. If you inflate it too much, though, you won’t be able to drop the tire into the rim when you need to.

 11. Work the tube into the tire, taking care not to twist it.